jopham96/Salinity-Data/README.md

 # Salinity-Data

 #For this project, I compared the salinity data from World Ocean Atlas 2013 and 2018.
-The data I used for this project was from https://www.nodc.noaa.gov/OC5/woa18/woa18data.html and https://www.nodc.noaa.gov/OC5/woa13/woa13data.html
+The data I used for this project was from https://www.nodc.noaa.gov/OC5/woa18/woa18data.html and https://www.nodc.noaa.gov/OC5/woa13/woa13data.html.
+The